cholestria/MustangMap/README.md

 ## <a name="api"></a>API

-Mustang Map's data is returned as an API which is available to third-party applications.
+Mustang Map provides an API which is available to third-party applications.
 For more information on using the Mustang Map API, please see the api [documentation](https://github.com/cholestria/MustangMap/tree/master/api_documentation).